 Perovskite Solar Cells

-Work on solar cells using perovskite material has advanced rapidly as a result of the material’s excellent light absorption, charge-carrier mobilities, and lifetimes, resulting in high device efficiencies with significant opportunities to realize a low-cost, industry-scalable technology.
-This potential for low cost and scalability requires overcoming barriers related to stability and environmental compatibility.
-However, if these concerns are addressed, a perovskite-based technology holds transformational potential for rapid terawatt-scale solar deployment.
-The basic materials properties have also sparked interest in using the hybrid perovskite semiconductors in a broader class of energy applications that span traditional electronic and optical systems.
+Perovskite materials offer excellent light absorption, charge-carrier mobilities, and lifetimes, resulting in high device efficiencies with opportunities to realize a low-cost, industry-scalable technology.
+Achieving this potential will require us to overcome barriers related to stability and environmental compatibility, but if these concerns are addressed, perovskite-based technology holds transformational potential for rapid terawatt-scale solar deployment.
+The basic materials properties have also sparked interest in using hybrid perovskite semiconductors in a broader class of energy applications that span traditional electronic and optical systems.

-In a few short years, the National Center for Photovoltaics (NCPV) has made significant technical contributions to research in perovskites, as demonstrated by a large number of field-leading publications and significant interest by industry.
-The NCPV's impact has been enabled by short-term Laboratory Directed Research and Development (LDRD) funding and early investments from the Department of Energy's (DOE's) Office of Science, Office of Basic Energy Sciences (BES), Solar Photochemistry program, followed by efforts funded by DOE's Office of Energy Efficiency and Renewable Energy that focused on photovoltaics (PV).
-To date, NCPV scientists have more than 60 articles published in high-impact journals in this field.
+In a few short years, NREL has made significant technical contributions to perovskite research, as demonstrated by its field-leading publications and significant interest by industry.
+NREL's impact has been enabled by short-term Laboratory Directed Research and Development funding and early investments from the Department of Energy's Office of Science, Office of Basic Energy Sciences, Solar Photochemistry Program, followed by efforts funded by the Department of Energy's Office of Energy Efficiency and Renewable Energy that focused on photovoltaics (PV).
+To date, NREL scientists have published more than 60 articles in high-impact journals in this field.

 - Basic materials characterization